8 Production LLM Serving Systems

 Disaggregated prefill at fleet level

 In Section 5.2, we discussed disaggregating prefill and decode to separate GPU pools (Zhong et al. 2024).
 At fleet scale, this becomes an orchestration problem: how many prefill instances versus decode instances should you run, and how do you transfer KV caches between them?
 The optimal ratio depends on your workload’s input/output length distribution (Section 3.3).
 Prefill-heavy workloads (long prompts, short outputs) need more prefill capacity.
 Decode-heavy workloads need more decode capacity.
-Production systems typically monitor queue depths on both pools and auto-scale the ratio.
+Production systems typically monitor queue depths on both pools and auto-scale the ratio to optimize the TTFT and TPOT tradeoff.

 Heterogeneous hardware